South Carolina vs. Troy NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- South Carolina and its opponents have combined for 43.5 points or more only one time this season.
+- South Carolina and its opponents have combined for 42.5 points -- this matchup's over/under -- just one time this year.

-- Troy's games have gone over 43.5 points in only one opportunity this season.
+- Troy's games have gone over 42.5 points in just one opportunity this season.

-- The two teams combine to average 48.6 points per game, 5.1 more than the total in this contest.
+- Saturday's over/under is 6.1 points lower than the two team's combined 48.6 points per game average.

-- This contest's total is 9.7 points greater than the 33.8 these two squads combine to surrender per game this season.
+- These two squads combine to allow 33.8 points per game, 8.7 fewer than this contest's over/under.

-- The average total in Gamecocks games this season is 51.0, 7.5 points more than Saturday's over/under of 43.5.
+- The average total in Gamecocks games this season is 51.0, 8.5 points above Saturday's over/under of 42.5.

-- The 43.5-point over/under for this game is 10.7 points below the 54.2 points per game average total in Trojans games this season.
+- The 42.5-point over/under for this game is 11.7 points below the 54.2 points per game average total in Trojans games this season.

 South Carolina Stats and Trends

-- Thus far this year South Carolina has two wins against the spread.
+- South Carolina has covered the spread on two occasions this year.

-- South Carolina's games this year have gone over the point total one time in three opportunities (33.3%).
+- South Carolina's games this year have gone over the total in one out of three opportunities (33.3%).

-- South Carolina is 1-0 against the spread and 2-0 overall this season when the team puts up more than 15.5 points.
+- South Carolina is 1-0 against the spread and 2-0 overall in games when it records more than 15.5 points.

-- In games that South Carolina amasses over 243.5 yards, the team is 2-0 against the spread and 2-1 overall.
+- When South Carolina totals over 243.5 yards, the team is 2-0 against the spread and 2-1 overall.

-- The Gamecocks have six giveaways this season, while the Trojans have seven takeaways .
+- This year, the Gamecocks have six turnovers, one fewer than the Trojans have takeaways (7).

 - Find the latest spread and moneyline odds for South Carolina at SISportsbook.